jiaoshihu/KmalPred/README.md

 This repository contains scripts for:
 1) extracting ProtT5 per-residue embeddings,
-2) building positive/negative lysine-centered windows from annotations,
+2) constructing lysine-centered positive and negative windows from site annotations,
-3) training and evaluating the model.
+3) training and evaluating the prediction model.

 ## Requirements